cu-mkp/edition-webpages/docs/about/digital.md

 * It labels segments of text related to concepts of interests to the Project, such as materials, tools, plants, and animals mentioned in an entry
 * It encodes editorial notes that provide additional information, such as historical context, technical and material explanations, and transcription and translation decisions

 All this information is converted into HTML and JSON as well as complied into a search index by "Lizard," a command line tool that performs these functions to generate the static content of the site.
 Lizard is named after one of the more popular figures found on fol.
 [124v](/#folios/124v) that also serves as the Project's logo.
-Some of Llizard's functions include:
+Some of Lizard's functions include:

 ```
 $ scripts/lizard.js help